sylhare/Type-on-Strap/_contents/Python.md

 ## [Jupyter Notebooks](https://jupyter.org/)

 Python is one of the most used programming languages in data science.
 It is open-source, has powerful tools, and has an array of user-interfaces and user-created packages for any sort of task.
 We recommend it for anyone who plans to integrate data science into a broader programming skill set, or who plans to work with other computer-oriented folks.
 The Anaconda suite of user interfaces contains both Jupyter Notebooks and Spyder, two common programs for working in Python that we recommend for everyone using Python.
+Jupyter Notebooks offer a clean, interactive environment for running Python from a browser.
+Spyder is a more traditional graphical user interface (GUI) application, similar to the RStudio or Stata environment.

 ## Complete Tutorials